Garvitkul/AirPulse-DockerizedApp/README.md

 You can test here on how does Air Quality API works - https://api-ninjas.com/api/airquality

+Imp - You need to add your API-Key in the app.py code.

 index.html and results.html should be in same folder named tamplates.
 Flask application runs on port 5000.